-Why should you set goals in a Christian Marriage?
-Is there a simple guide to start that conversation without it ending up as a fight or worse?
-Hubby and I worked together to come up with something I know will bless you in your Marriage!
-This is how it came about.
+Why should you set marriage goals?
+Is there a simple guide to starting that conversation without it ending up in a fight?
+Hubby and I worked together to come up with something I know will bless you in your Christian marriage!

-It’s almost New Year’s Eve or maybe it was nearing the Wedding anniversary.
+Does this sound familiar to you?
+It’s almost New Year’s Eve or maybe it was nearing the wedding anniversary.
 You have begun looking back on the year and dreaming of what the next year will look like.
 You are asking yourself questions like:

 - Do we have any of them?

 - Do we need to read some marriage books?

 - Are their rules for a happy marriage?

 - When was the last time we set marriage goals?

 - Does that mean we have marriage problems?